gvwilson/sdxjs/promises/index.md

 -   We can only use `await` inside a function that is declared to be `async`
 -   Do all the same things as the explicit promise-based version, but easier to read
     -   In particular, allows us to mix asynchronous and synchronous code (`hashPath` doesn't delay computation)
+-   Use these with the promisified version of the `fs` library
+    -   Don't have to wrap the sliced text in a promise: that happens automatically because the function is `async`
+    -   Can't `await` in the main body at the bottom because `await` only works *inside* `async` functions

+<%- include('/_inc/multi.html', {pat: 'await-fs.*', fill: 'js txt'}) %>

 -   Modify the two helper functions to look like they're waiting for results and returning them
     -   Except the actually wrap their results in promises and return those